vistadataproject/documents/README.md

 ### An Evolution in Interfacing

-The figure below summarizes the evolution from thousands of client-specific code-driven interfaces to that of a single, standard, secure model-driven interface:
+The figure below summarizes the evolution from thousands of MUMPS client-specific code-driven interfaces to that of a single, standard, secure, symmetric Javascript/Node  model-driven interface:

 ![vdp-overview](https://github.com/vistadataproject/documents/blob/master/images/vdp-overview-20160914.png)